sohaibnomanahmed/mac-setup/README.md

 ## Install Homebrew
 can be installed from: https://brew.sh
 Then install wget as described at the website and maybe flutter via fvm docs: https://fvm.app.
-Flutter uses analytics, not sure how to remove them from fvm.
 Also to not mess up the python2 and python3 versions on the mac, we can install python3 throgh homebrew and keep it updated to the latest version.
 ```
 brew install python3